Shenyang Modern Tram: Depots & termini

 The two tram depots are in Hunnan and Dadianzicun.
-Terminii are Olympic Centre, Shenfu Xincheng, Expo Centre and Taoxian Airport.
+Terminuses are Olympic Centre, Shenfu Xincheng, Expo Centre and Taoxian Airport.

 Alignment and interchanges

 The modern tram routes partly run on unreserved track in middle of the road, partly on grass-bed, and partly on raised rail track.

 There are interchanges with Shenyang Metro Line 2 – one at Aoti Zhongxin, the other at Baitahelu.

 Rolling stock

 The fleet consists of two types of trains: a 70% low-floor 3 segment trams and 100% low-floor 5 segment trams.
 The 70% low-floor 3 segment trams can has a capacity of 301 passengers and is 28.8m long, 2.650m wide with a floor height of 380mm.
 The first batch consists of 20 70% low-floor trams.
 Another batch of 5 trams for the Shenfu interurban line were ordered from CRRC Zhuhai.
 The 10 sets of 100% low floor trams are designed by IFS Design and manufactured by Voith together with CRRC Changchun Railway Vehicles.
 The 100% low floor trams are 38.4m long.